gian-s/CNN-for-Image-Classification/README.md

 ## Testing
 To view graphical analysis of models use TensorBoard callbacks.
 See https://github.com/tensorflow/tensorboard for overview of TensorBoard and logs analysis.

-To test model using any image, use the test.py, and edit the location path for the image.
+To test model using any image, use the test.py, and edit the location path for the image